AAIR-lab/ATAM/README.md

 ```
 All the predicates in preconditions are evaluated sequentially.
 When it encounters a low-level argument, it uses it's generator to generate a value for that argument.

-If already generated value for some argument needs to be reused, in that case **alias** can be used.
+If already generated value for some argument needs to be reused, an alias can be used.
 For example,
 ```
 "precondition" : [
     ...